MarcL/djcruze.co.uk/src/pages/about.md

 ## Residencies and guest appearances

-Some of the clubs where DJ Cruze has played.
+Here's a list of some of the clubs where DJ Cruze has played.
 There are probably many more but his memory isn't great and camera phones didn't exist to record the photos!

 ### UK